 Another technique that professional offshore fishing charters use while fishing offshore is kite fishing.
 This type of fishing is phenomenally exciting as well!
 We deploy either one or two fishing kites from the bow, stern, or both then release lines out from clips that leave live baits right on the surface.
 The bite is absolutely amazing, as you often actually see it happen right before your eyes!
 It is very exciting to see.

-The Fish of Fishing
+The Fish of DEEP-SEA Fishing

 The name mahi–mahi comes from the Hawaiian language and means “very strong”.
 This species is also referred to as “dolphin” which is short for dolphinfish, but can be misleading because they are not related to dolphins.
 Mahi Mahi are usually between 15 & 30 pounds.